Do I Really Need an Inspection on My Brand New Home?

 Many contractors and builders are notorious for cutting corners and sacrificing quality materials and best management practices to pocket the extra cash.

-Additionally, municipal codes will not protect you from a lot of defects.
+Additionally, municipal codes will not protect you from many defects.
 Typically, these codes incentivize lazy contractors and builders to do the bare minimum to pass local inspections.

-For that reason, we don’t just recommend doing one quick walk-through inspection of a new construction build but multiple inspections.
+For that reason, we recommend multiple inspections rather than just one quick walk-through inspection of a new construction site.

 How Many Times Should a New Construction Home Get Inspected?

-Ideally, you will want to do multiple home inspections on new construction.
+Ideally, you should do multiple home inspections on new construction.

 Fortunately, we’ve provided a new construction home inspection checklist so that you and your inspector know what defects to spot before you make a purchase.